About arc42

 Rules

-• Secrets (keys, tokens, passwords) are never committed to the repo and never baked into images; local dev uses a non-committed .env.
+• Sensitive values (JWT key, database password) are never committed to the repository and never baked into container images.
+Local development uses a gitignored .env file.

 9. Architecture Decisions